 Are they not women if people and society perceive them as such and treat them equally badly?

-Yes, their social and biological experience when growing up is not that of natal women but many in medicine now recognise a biological rather than purely psychological basis for the origins of gender dysphoria.
+Yes, their social and biological experience when growing up is not that of natal/cis women but many in medicine now recognise a biological rather than purely psychological basis for the origins of gender dysphoria.

 “Considerable scientific evidence has emerged demonstrating a durable biological element underlying gender identity.” – The Endocrine Society

-How then can some in society – conservative religions, some feminists, right-wing journalists, think that being trans male or female is something that we can fight against?
+How then can some in society – conservative religions, some feminists, right-wing journalists, far-right radicals think that being trans male or female is something we need to fight against?